 Implement what you need when you need it.
 This can be called commonalization (functionalization, methodization), but if you expand implementation, thinking “I may use x,” then there is no end in sight.

 Implement what you need when you need it.
 Create a clean design and code accordingly so that you implement something when it is needed.

 Personally, I call this “gap/gapless design.”
 If you can write code in this style, then you can implement YAGNI without fear.

 There is also the principle KISS (“keep it simple, stupid”).
 I also like this principle and value it.

-Although it is a simply way of saying “A foundation does not dictate the first steps,” there are various debates about KISS, such as “Keeping it simple is surprisingly difficult” and “What makes code simple?”
+Although it is a simple way of saying “A foundation does not dictate the first steps,” there are various debates about KISS, such as “Keeping it simple is surprisingly difficult” and “What makes code simple?”
 So I often first teach DRY and YAGNI.

 The above describes my stance to coding.

 Going forward, I’d like to write contents for beginners, on topics such as “PHP knowledge,” “design using PHP,” and “different coding styles for different situations,” as well as contents for those taking a further step beyond.